csev/cc4e/book/chap01.md

 Any single character can be written between single quotes, to produce a value equal to the numerical value of the character in the machine's character set;
-this is called a _character constant._ So, for example, 'A' is a character constant;
+this is called a _character constant._ So, for example, `'A'` is a character constant;
 in the ASCII character set its value is 65, the internal representation of the character
-A. Of course 'A' is to be preferred over 65: its meaning is obvious, and it is independent of a particular character set.
+A. Of course `'A'` is to be preferred over `65`: its meaning is obvious, and it is independent of a particular character set.

 The escape sequences used in character strings are also legal in character constants, so in tests and arithmetic expressions, `\n` stands for the value of the newline character.
-You should note carefully that '\n' is a single character, and in expressions is equivalent to a single integer; on the other hand, "\n" is a character string which happens to contain only one character.
+You should note carefully that `'\n'` is a single character, and in expressions is equivalent to a single integer; on the other hand, `"\n"` is a character string which happens to contain only one character.
 The topic of strings versus characters is discussed further in [Chapter 2](chap02.md).

 [comment]: <> (note n_017_01.md)

 [comment]: <> (page 18 , IS THE C PROGRAMMING LANGUAGE CHAPTER )

 **Exercise 1-6.** Write a program to count blanks, tabs, and newlines.
-C

 **Exercise 1-7.** Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.